In part 1 we looked at the myth of ‘unstoppable code’.

-And of course your friends around the globe (apart from Vlad) are all ready to send you a cheque to cover their share of the cost too.
-So it’s safe to say that money’s not an issue here: out-working — i.e. out-spending — all Bitcoin miners combined in order to attack the network is well within our capacity.
+And of course your friends around the globe (apart from Vlad) are all ready to send you a cheque to pay for their fair share of the operation’s cost too.
+So it’s safe to say that money’s not an issue here: there’s no insurmountable barrier due to the sheer scale of what’s required or anything like that, and out-working — i.e. out-spending — all Bitcoin miners combined in order to attack the network is well within our capacity.

 But we can bring the cost down… way down.